-Everyone starts as a Level 1 human with no class.
-(Heh, heh.)
+Everyone starts as a Level 1 human with no class (heh heh).
 Munchkin characters may be either male or female.
 Your character's sex is the same as your own at the start of the game, unless you declare otherwise.

 Look at your initial eight cards.
-If you have one or more Class cards, you may (if you like) play one by placing it in front of you.
+If you have any Race or Class cards, you may (if you like) play one of each type by placing it in front of you.
 If you have any usable Items, you may play them by placing them in front of you.